AnyaPvry/PatternAnalysis-2025/flant5_biolaysumm_s4768128/README.md

 Each with the fields: source, images_path, radiology_report, layman_report.

 Once the dataset is loaded, preparation is done to extract only specific data required for the purpose of the task.
-This includes ommiting the test dataset because it does not come with any layman_report data, thus future evalidation with ground truth comparison would not be possible.
+This includes omitting the test dataset, because it does not come with any layman_report data, so ground-truth evaluation would not be possible.

 As such, a custom clean_up function is applied to only the train and validation datasets, where further extraction of only the radiology_report and layman_report fields processed and used.
 The processing entails striping of leading and trailing spaces or newline characters from each entry, and removing any examples where either the radiology report or layman report was missing or empty.
 Hence future tokenization does not have to be perfomed on empty strings or fields, wasting learning capacity.

-A subset of each datast is also chosen through selecting a fixed range; this is set for prototyping on a smaller instruction dataset, then scaling and readjustment with trial and error to find optimal dataset size.
+A subset of each dataset is also chosen through selecting a fixed range; this is set for prototyping on a smaller instruction dataset, then scaling and readjustment with trial and error to find optimal dataset size.
 Shuffling with fixed seed is also set for reproducability and ensures the training data is randomized in a consistent manner across runs, preventing any bias from the original dataset order while maintaining deterministic reproducibility.

 ### 2. Data Formatting and Preprocessing (modules.py)
 This stage prepares the dataset for input into the Flan-T5 model.
 The tokenizer is first loaded in modules.py and is responsible for converting raw text into model-readable numerical format.
 Specifically, the tokenizer splits each text sequence into subword tokens and maps these tokens into token IDs, which correspond to entries in the model’s vocabulary.

-Each radiology report is prefixed with an instruction prompt for instruction fine tuning— "Summarize this radiology report for a layperson: " —
+Each radiology report is prefixed with an instruction prompt for instruction fine-tuning:
+"Summarize this radiology report for a layperson: " —

 The function preprocess_dataset() applies tokenization separately to the training and validation subsets.
 For each sample, two main text fields are processed: